• Skip to main content

 Building family legacy isn't a single project.
 It's an ongoing practice.

 This week: Find the oldest family photos you have.
-Scan them if not already digital.
-Print the most significant.
+Record what is known and make careful scans without discarding the originals.

 This month: Record stories from the oldest living family members.
 Even smartphone audio is valuable.